Advancing Opportunity through Health Equity

-At the heart of SFPC’s program is developing an understanding of the structural and systemic causes of health disparities through our long standing health equity didactic curriculum.
-In partnership with our division’s researchers and clinican educators, we dissect complex issues including racial segregation, food insecurity, inadequate housing, language and cultural barriers, incarceration, substance use, trauma, and poverty.
-We create physicians who are outstandingly well trained in all facets of primary care social medicine—able to recognize, address, care and advocate for individual patients while also equipped with the tools to improve the health of populations.
+At the heart of SFPC’s program is developing an understanding of the root causes of health inequities through our longstanding Health Equity Advocacy and Academic Training (HEAAT) curriculum.
+In partnership with our division’s faculty researchers and clinician educators, we analyze complex issues such as food insecurity, inadequate housing, language and cultural barriers, incarceration, substance use, trauma, and poverty.
+We prepare physicians who are exceptionally trained in all facets of primary care social medicine, equipped to recognize, address, and advocate for individual patients while also working to improve the health of populations.

-If you are motivated to be a physician for social change and wish to join a diverse, inclusive, joyful and dedicated group of residents, staff and faculty, we invite you to get to know our program.
-We only wish we could introduce you to our equally amazing patients.
-That may need to wait for another time.
-But for now, do not hesitate to reach out to me or any of our division members.
+If you are motivated to be a physician for social change and wish to join an inclusive, dedicated group of residents, staff, and faculty with a wide range of experiences and backgrounds, we invite you to learn more about our program.
+We only wish we could introduce you to our equally amazing patients, who will have to wait for another time.
+For now, please don’t hesitate to reach out to me or any of our division members.

 With best wishes,